AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 ## Requirements for monetizing your add-ons

-When listing your add-ons for monetization to the public marketplace, you must indicate your add-on's purchase offerings in the public listing.
+When listing your add-ons for monetization to the public marketplace, you must indicate your add-on's purchase offerings in [the public listing](../public-dist.md#step-10-enter-the-monetization-details).

-The following are the supported monetization details currently,
+The following are the supported monetization details currently:

 - Free
 - One-time payment